With economy faltering, Iran appoints two new heads of key agencies

 (Reuters) - Iran’s cabinet appointed new heads at two of the government’s top economic institutions, as the country grapples with a faltering economy and a sliding currency that have provoked public protests.

+“The situation today requires that a new force with fresh breath be brought in,” Rouhani said, according to the Islamic Republic News Agency.
+“I hope that by choosing appropriate tactics and methods, we can witness good developments on monetary, economic and banking issues.”

+Ordinary Iranians have also been criticising the government on social media, emphasizing the difficulties they face in making ends meet.

-Abdul Nasser Hemmati was appointed to replace Valiollah Seif as governor of the central bank, according to the IRIB news agency.
-The agency gave no explanation for why Seif was dismissed.
+Rouhani’s cabinet appointed Abdul Nasser Hemmati to replace Valiollah Seif as governor of the central bank.
+The appointment was announced by the IRIB news agency, which gave no explanation for why Seif was dismissed.

 In May, the United States imposed sanctions on Seif, accusing him of “moving millions of dollars” for Iran’s Revolutionary Guards.